earnx-stake/MoonBot/README.md

 7. `/alarmBalanceTarget num value`: configure an alarm that will trigger in threshold value to the Moonbeam address associated with de id num;
 8. `/alarmBalanceChange num`: configure an alarm that will notify you every time the balance of the address num changes
 9. `/alarmRewards num`: configure an alarm that will notify the address num whenever you stop receiving rewards regardless of the reason
+10. `/cleanAlarmBalanceTarget num`: delete the AlarmBalanceTarget alarm configuration of the address num;
+11. `/cleanAlarmBalanceChange num`: delete the AlarmBalanceChang alarm configuration of the address num;
+12. `/cleanAlarmRewards num`: delete the AlarmRewards alarm configuration of the address num;

 You need to use the `/setAddress` command to associate the id num (1 to 5) to your Moonbeam addresses, so you can refer them on the other bot commands.